 Note: This number may be less than the number of negative have a best match in the region.
 The reason for this is that a sequence may have many matches that score equally best.
 If n matches have the best score in a sequence, 1/n is added to the appropriate bin for each match.

-The number of sequences containing a match to the motif above the score threshold ("Score Threshold").
+The number of sequences containing a match to the motif the threshold ("Score Threshold").

 The probability that any tested region in the negative sequences would be as enriched for best matches to this motif according to the Binomial test.